databrickslabs/databricks-sync/README.md

 # Databricks Sync (dbSync)
-Use Databricks Sync to backup, restore, and sync Databricks workspaces
+Databricks Sync is an object synchronization tool to backup, restore, and sync Databricks workspaces.

 High level use cases include:
 - Disaster Recovery